XueFuzhao/XueFuzhao.github.io/_pages/about.md

 My research is generously supported by the [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/recipients/).

-I'm actively looking for a few **undergrad/master students** to work together.
-Feel free to drop me an email with your CV if you are interested in foundation model research!
+I'm actively seeking **full-time research scientist** opportunities.
+Please feel free to email me if you have any openings available.

 Research
 ------